Engin-Boot/pong-stage-sainitripti/Stage0/user-signup.md

-# user-signup
+# user-sign-up

 ## Feature

-This module displays the signup screen of the game on user device.
+This module displays the sign up screen of the game on user device.
 It allows new user to register.

 ## Acceptance Criteria